 Aurélien Reymond-Moret graduated with a degree in musicology from the Université de Saint-Etienne.
 He pursued his studies in singing with Heidi Raymond and Jan Marc Bruin, and took master classes with Françoise Pollet.
 In 2008, he joined the choirs of several operas including Limoges, Lausanne, Geneva and Saint-Étienne.
 He has been a singer in several professional ensembles in Lyon, Lausanne and Geneva.

 As an oratorio soloist he has performed Mozart’s Requiem, the Sept paroles du Christ en croix by Franck, Le roi David by Honegger, Mahler’s 8th symphony and Rossini’s Petite messe solennelle.
-On stage, he has played King Ouf the 1st in L’Étoile by Chabrier, Pâris in La belle Hélène, Nanki-poo inLe Mikado by Gilbert and Sullivan, Pinkerton in Madama Butterfly, the messenger in Aida, the priest and the armed man in Die Zauberflöte, Alfred in Die Fledermaus, Tybalt in Roméo et Juliette by Gounod, and the Duke of Mantua in Les Brigands.
+On stage, he has played King Ouf the 1st in L’Étoile by Chabrier, Pâris in La belle Hélène, Nanki-poo inLe Mikado by Gilbert and Sullivan, Pinkerton in Madama Butterfly, the messenger in Aida, the priest and the armed man in Die Zauberflöte, Alfred in Die Fledermaus, Tybalt in Roméo et Juliette by Gounod, the Duke of Mantua in Les Brigands, Alfredo in La traviata and Le Veilleur de nuit in La None sanglante from Gounod.

 Born in Lebanon, Mohamed pursued his musical studies in Switzerland at the Geneva and Lausanne music schools with Marcin Habela and Stephan MacLeod.
 He made his debut at the Lausanne Opera as Ramirez in La Belle de Cadiz by Francis Lopez.
-Among the roles he has played on stage: Count Almaviva in Mozart’s Le nozze di Figaro, Belcore in Donizetti’s L’elisir d’amore, John Sorel in Menotti’s Le Consul as well as various roles in contemporary opera creations.
+Among the roles he has played on stage: Count Almaviva in Mozart’s Le nozze di Figaro, Belcore in Donizetti’s L’elisir d’amore as well as various roles in contemporary opera creations.

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.